 The First BabyBjorn Carrier That Enables You to Back Carry

 This is the first ever carrier from BabyBjorn that enables you to carry your toddler on your back.
 To get your toddler onto your back you first have to put them on your front and then do a very nifty manoeuvre to slide them onto your back.
-(I’ll leave it to the you tube clip to demonstrate it (@ 5 minutes) rather than describe it badly here).
-In my opinion, this is the Baby Carrier One’s best innovation – your baby remains really secure during this manouevre, whereas other brands leave a lot to careful balancing and gravity.
+(I’ll leave it to the youtube clip to demonstrate it (@ 5 minutes) rather than describe it badly here).
+In my opinion, this is the Baby Carrier One’s best innovation – your baby remains really secure during this manoeuvre whereas other brands leave a lot to careful balancing and gravity.

 So Does The Baby Carrier One Carrier Meet The Guidelines?